EricBanker12/no-more-command-typos/README.md

 ## No More Command Typos
 **Note: This module's main functionality is included in Pinkie Pie's [Command](https://github.com/pinkipi/command) module.
-If you have that module, you probably do not need this one.**
+However, Command does not handle whisper chat, so you might still want to use this module.**

 Tera-Proxy module for Tera Online.
 Always blocks sending messages that start with an ` ! `.
 Also works for whispers and whisper targets.
 To send a message that starts with an ` ! `, prefix the message with ` \\ `.
 For example, ` \\!!! ` will send ` !!! `.